 If you’re always on the go, pick up the Zoom H4n Pro

-The H4n Pro has two mic preamps which make this a great option for podcasters since all you have to do is plug in the mics and hit record.
-It can convert 24bit/96kHz audio as well, so although it isn’t technically isn’t as impressive as some of the other options on this list, we figured it’s size and versatility earned it a place here.
-Especially since this little guy has phantom power of +24 or +48 as well.
+The H4n Pro has two mic preamps that make this a great option for podcasters since all you have to do is plug in the mics and hit record.
+The flexibility of the H4n Pro means you can mount it on a camera hotshoe and capture high-quality audio which you can sync to video.
+It can convert 24-bit/96kHz audio as well, so although it isn’t technically isn’t as impressive as some of the other options on this list, we figured its size and versatility earned it a place here.
+Especially since this little guy has phantom power of +24V or +48V too.

-It’s also fairly small so transporting it shouldn’t be too difficult, and the sleek design doesn’t look half bad on a desk either.
+It’s also fairly small so you can transport it with little effort.
 Again, this shouldn’t be your first (or even your second) interface, but if you’re looking to upgrade your setup to something that’s just about as pro as you can go this is worth checking out.

 Looking to save some cash?
 Check out the Behringer U-Phoria UMC22